silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/04_Secure_Coding.md

 *  Don't concatenate URLs in a template.
 It only works in extremely simple cases that usually contain bugs.
 *  Use *Controller::join_links()* to concatenate URLs.
 It deals with query strings and other such edge cases.

-### Filtering incoming HTML from TinyMCE

-In some cases you may be particularly concerned about which HTML elements are addable to Content via the CMS.
-By default, although TinyMCE is configured to restrict some dangerous tags (such as `script` tags), this restriction is not enforced server-side.
-A malicious user with write access to the CMS might create a specific request to avoid these restrictions.

-To enable server side filtering using the same whitelisting controls as TinyMCE, set the HtmlEditorField::$sanitise_server_side config property to true.

 ## Cross-Site Request Forgery (CSRF)